Committed to Healthy, Safe, and Affordable Housing.

 To Volunteer:

-To volunteer with CHC please fill out our volunteer application and/or reach out to our Volunteer coordinator, Brayden Ball.
-Scan or click on the QR code to be redirected to the application.
+To volunteer with CHC please fill out our volunteer application and/or reach out to our Volunteer coordinator, Braden Ball.
 Thank you for your interest in helping CHC give our neighbors safe and healthy homes.

 Serving Our Neighbors